wultra/powerauth-webflow/docs/Compilation,-Packaging-and-Deployment.md

 # Compilation, Packaging and Deployment

 Web Flow uses Maven for compilation and packaging.
-Java 11 should be used to compile Web Flow.
+Java 11 or newer should be used to compile Web Flow.

 Web Flow can be deployed to any Java web container (such as Tomcat) using war artifacts produced during compilation.